catchsomnath/ddi-data-archivists-guide/importing-data-establishing-relationships.rst

 .. image:: images/frequencies.png

-Last, view the content of each data files in the “Data Entry” page.
+Last, view the content of each data files in the "Data Entry" page.
 All data should be displayed in black fonts.
 Data displayed in bold red indicate out of range values.
 Data in bold blue fonts indicate that value labels are missing for that variable.

 .. image:: images/error_values.png